Propranolol side effects

 These side effects are most often observed during the first two weeks of treatment and normally only last a few days.
-If they last longer or make you feel uncomfortable, talk to your GP.
+If they last longer or make you feel uncomfortable, talk to your doctor.

 Serious side effects are rare but can happen.
 If you experience any of the following side effects, you’ll need to seek immediate medical help.

 - Breathing difficulties accompanied by coughing during physical exertion

 - Swollen ankles or legs